-ACTION DATE WHO Research potential charities and other Indigenous services that are in need of financial aid By December 15, 2023 Ella We will review our budget to determine the amount to allocate to such groups for the following fiscal year.
+ACTION DATE WHO Research potential charities and other Indigenous services that are in need of financial aid By December 15, 2023 - See list of organizations here.
+Ella We will review our budget to determine the amount to allocate to such groups for the following fiscal year.
 Each December Erin